openvinotoolkit/openvino/docs/articles_en/openvino-workflow/generative-ai-models-guide.rst

 +++++++++++++++++++++++++++++++++++++++
 OpenVINO runtime provides a set of optimizations for more efficient LLM inference.
 This includes **Dynamic quantization** of activations of 4/8-bit quantized MatMuls and **KV-cache quantization**.

-* **Dynamic quantization** enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see `LLM Weight Compression <weight_compression>`__).
+* **Dynamic quantization** enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see :doc:`LLM Weight Compression <weight_compression>`).
-  It leads to improvement of the inference latency and throughput of LLMs but can cause some insignificant deviation in the generation accuracy.
-The quantization is performed in a group-wise manner and group size is configurable.
+  It improves inference latency and throughput of LLMs, though it may cause insignificant deviation in generation accuracy.
+Quantization is performed in a group-wise manner, with configurable group size.
 It means that values in a group share quantization parameters.
-The rule of thumb here is the larger the group size the faster the inference but the lower the accuracy.
-We recommend using the values ``32``, ``64``, or ``128``.
+Larger group sizes lead to faster inference but lower accuracy.
+Recommended group size values are: ``32``, ``64``, or ``128``.
 To enable Dynamic quantization, use the corresponding inference property as follows: